meghamsh738/qPCR-analysis-app/README.md

 Yes — choose **Quantification mode → ΔΔCt (relative)** in the sidebar, then select calibrator labels.
 The app shows FoldChange (= 2^-ΔΔCt) and provides a CSV download.

 ## Development Notes
-- The Streamlit script lives in `app.py`; update it and re-run `streamlit run app.py` to see changes.
+- The Streamlit UI lives in `app.py`, while calculation helpers are in `qpcr_core.py`.
-- Dependencies are listed in `requirements.txt`.
-Pin additional libraries there if you extend the workflow.
+- Dependencies are listed in `requirements.txt`; dev-only tooling (pytest) is in `requirements-dev.txt`.
-- No dedicated tests ship with the project yet; consider adding regression tests (e.g., with `pytest`) if you automate calculations outside the UI.
+- Run unit tests with `./.venv/bin/python -m pytest`; Playwright E2E refreshes the screenshots in `screenshots/`.